 If you’re of a certain age, you can probably remember a grandparent putting their teeth to bed in a glass of water every night: they had dentures.
-Dentures used to be the only solution to a mouthful of compromised teeth.
-But, dentistry has greatly advanced: rather than a set of removable, often ill-fitting teeth, you can have implants that act just like your original teeth (and they might even look better).
+Dentures used to be the only solution to a mouthful of compromised teeth, but dentistry today has greatly advanced.
+Rather than a set of removable, often ill-fitting teeth, you can have implants that act just like your original teeth — and they might even look better.

 Implants are designed to fuse with your jawbone.
 The “tooth” (really a crown) is placed onto an abutment, which is attached to a titanium root.
 The crown is designed to look just like your own teeth, down to the shape and color.
 And, perhaps best of all, implants aren’t a painful procedure, either.